PaulBratslavsky/next-strapi-app-qa/posts/04-article.md

 }
 ```

 Now restart your frontend Next.js application.
-You should see the following when navigating the **Sign In** page.
+You should see the following when navigating to the **Sign In** page:

 <video width="100%" height="auto" autoplay loop muted playsinline>
   <source src="https://delicate-dawn-ac25646e6d.media.strapiapp.com/004_sign_in_sign_up_forms_04aa59d412.mp4">
   Your browser does not support the video tag.
 </video>

-Nice, we now have both of our forms.
-Before getting into the details of how to implement our form submission via **Server Actions**, here are some great resources to learn more about the process [MDN HTML Forms](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) and specific to Next.js [Server Action & Mutations](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations)
+Excellent!
+We now have both of our forms.
+Before diving into the details of implementing form submission via **Server Actions**, here are some great resources to learn more about the process: [MDN HTML Forms](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) and specific to Next.js [Server Action & Mutations](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations)

-Now let's dive in in building out our `SignupForm`.
+Now let's dive into building out our `SignupForm`.

 ## Form Submission Using Next.js Server Actions

-We will first focus on our `SignupForm`, and then, after we understand how things work, we will make the same changes inside our `SigninForm`.
+We'll first focus on our `SignupForm`, and then, after we understand how things work, we'll make the same changes to our `SigninForm`.

-While building our form, let's consider these items in the context of Next.js.
+While building our form, let's consider these key concepts in the context of Next.js:

-- we can get form values via the `name` attribute in the `input` fields inside the form.
+- We can get form values via the `name` attribute in the `input` fields inside the form
-- the form will have an action attribute pointing to a server action.
+- The form will have an action attribute pointing to a server action
-- when we click the `button` with the submit, it will submit the form and trigger our action.
+- When we click the submit `button`, it will submit the form and trigger our action
-- we will be able to access our data inside server action via FormData
+- We'll be able to access our data inside the server action via FormData
-- Inside the server action, our business logic will handle our signup via our **Strapi** backend.
+- Inside the server action, our business logic will handle signup via our **Strapi** backend

-Let's start by defining our first Next.js server actions.
+Let's start by defining our first Next.js server action.
 Navigate to `src/app/data` and create a new folder called `actions` with `index.ts` and `auth.ts` files.

-Inside our newly created `auth.ts` file, let's paste the following code.
+Inside our newly created `auth.ts` file, let's paste the following code:

 ```ts
 "use server";